Getting on board with the ambulance business

 What you need

-Depending on what time of ambulance service you run the needs will vary.
+Your needs will vary depending on the type of ambulance service you run.
 There are both emergency and non-emergency ambulance services.
 You must have a Health Insurance Portability and Accountant ACT (HIPAA) Permit.
 You also must have a drug license through your state’s health department.
 A driver is in need for the ambulance as well as certified EMTs to tend to those being transported.
 You will also want to establish relationships with hospitals as this will lead to more business.
 Location is key.
 You will want a location that is both nearby the hospital/medical centers as well as near communities such as retirement homes and communities for the elderly.

 You can obtain a list of required equipment in order to run an ambulance through the Department of Public Safety for your state.
 There are both new and used ambulances on the market.
 Keep in mind that these vehicles must be serviced.
 You may choose to hire a mechanic to keep the vehicles running properly at all times.
 You will also need to purchase medical equipment for each of your ambulances.